CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 ## Example

-Tkae a look at the [button component documentation (_Button.docs.scss)](https://github.com/CMSgov/design-system/blob/master/packages/design-system-docs/src/pages/components/Button/_Button.docs.scss) for an example.
+Take a look at the [button component documentation (_Button.docs.scss)](https://github.com/CMSgov/design-system/blob/master/packages/design-system-docs/src/pages/components/Button/_Button.docs.scss) for an example.

 # Writing general documentation

-There might be cases where you need to create general content pages that do not contain an code examples.
+There might be cases where you need to create general content pages that do not contain code examples.
 In these cases, create a markdown file in the `docs/src/pages` Folder.
 Each file in this folder will be rendered as an HTML page when the documentation is built.
 The filename will be used as the slug of the generated page.

 The format of these markdown pages follow the same format as Jekyll pages: